joeyarbogast/470_SP/README.md

 ## Introduction ##

-This is an implementation of [Shamir's Secret Sharing][shamir], originally written by github user [fletcher](https://github.com/fletcher/c-sss) @github/fletcher, parallelized by Joey Arbogast and Isaac Sumner.
+This is an implementation of [Shamir's Secret Sharing][shamir], originally written by github user [fletcher](https://github.com/fletcher/c-sss) @fletcher, parallelized by Joey Arbogast and Isaac Sumner.

 We were able to parallelize the computation of Fletcher's implementation of Shamir's